First Unitarian Universalist Church of Austin: A Home for LGBTQ+ Support and Social Justice

 A Home for Queer Liberation

-In the early 1970s, amidst the backdrop of the Stonewall Rebellion and the burgeoning gay liberation movement, First UU took a significant step by hosting the National Conference on Gay Liberation from 1971 to 1977.
-This groundbreaking event, sponsored by the Austin Gay Liberation Front, brought together around 400 delegates and established First UU as a strong ally and advocate for Austin’s LGBTQIA+ community.
+In the early 1970s, against the backdrop of the Stonewall Rebellion and the burgeoning gay liberation movement, First UU took a significant step by hosting the National Conference on Gay Liberation from 1971 to 1977.
+This groundbreaking event, sponsored by the Austin Gay Liberation Front, convened around 400 delegates and established First UU as a strong ally and advocate for Austin’s LGBTQIA+ community.
 Notably, the 1977 conference featured Bob Kunst, a prominent gay rights activist, engaging in a national debate with Anita Bryant, highlighting First UU's role in amplifying queer voices and fostering dialogue on LGBTQIA+ issues.

 Song, Dance, and Social Justice

-Throughout the 1990s, First UU continued to demonstrate its dedication to LGBTQIA+ rights and inclusion through initiatives like the "Gay Proms” organized for queer teenagers excluded from traditional school proms due to prejudice and discrimination.
-These events, held in partnership with OutYouth, provided an affirming space for LGBTQIA+ youth to celebrate their identities and build community.
-Additionally, First UU offered space for Metropolitan Community Church (MCC) to worship in central Austin, supporting the spiritual needs of LGBTQIA+ Christians and fostering interdenominational solidarity.
+Such gestures continued throughout the 1990s with initiatives like the Gay Prom organized for queer teenagers excluded from traditional school proms due to prejudice and discrimination.
+These events, held in partnership with OutYouth, provided an affirming space for youth to celebrate their identities and build community.
+Additionally, First UU offered space for the Metropolitan Community Church to worship in central Austin, supporting the spiritual needs of an extended community of LGBTQIA+ Christians and fostering interdenominational solidarity.

-Mostly Music Marathon Flier (Courtesy of First Unitarian Universalist Church of Austin)
+Mostly Music Marathon flier, courtesy of First Unitarian Universalist Church of Austin

 Ongoing Commitment to Intersectional Liberation

-The impact of First UU's efforts extend beyond individual events and initiatives, encompassing broader movements for social justice and equality.In the realm of social justice advocacy, First UU's Social Justice Council has been a stalwart champion for LGBTQIA+ rights, racial justice, reproductive rights, and environmental justice.
+The impact of First UU's efforts extends beyond individual events and initiatives to encompass broader movements for social justice and equality.
+In the realm of social justice advocacy, First UU's Social Justice Council has been a stalwart champion for LGBTQIA+ rights, racial justice, reproductive rights, and environmental justice.
 This ongoing commitment is reflected in the congregation's participation in initiatives like the Texas Unitarian Universalist Justice Ministry's advocacy efforts for LGBTQIA+ rights during the 2023 Texas Legislative session.
-Today, First UU's Religious Education includes the Our Whole Lives (OWL) curriculum, providing age-appropriate and gender-affirming sexuality education that promotes healthy relationships, self-esteem, and informed decision-making.
+Today, First UU's Religious Education program incorporates the Our Whole Lives (OWL) curriculum, providing age-appropriate and gender-affirming sexuality education that promotes healthy relationships, self-esteem, and informed decision-making.

 Funding for Preservation Austin’s LGBTQ+ Heritage Internship is provided by the City of Austin Planning Department, Historic Preservation Office.